aergoio/aergolite/README.md

 ## Adding nodes to the network

-After listing the connected nodes with the above command the blockchain network administrator can authorize nodes using the command:
+After listing the connected nodes with the above command the blockchain administrator can authorize nodes using the command:

 ```
 PRAGMA add_node=<public key>